iaguara/iaguara/apps/README.md

 The `Dockerfile` is optional, used only when we want to generate a new Docker image (the `Makefile` must have a `build` task).

-The `Makefile` contains tasks to build and run the project.
+The `Makefile` contains tasks to build and run the app.